amkilar/GERONIMO/README.md

 [*blastcmd*]: https://www.ncbi.nlm.nih.gov/books/NBK569853/

 ## Quick start
-The Geronimo is available as a `snakemake pipeline` running on Linux and Windows operating systems.
+The GERONIMO is available as a `snakemake pipeline` running on Linux and Windows operating systems.

 ### Windows 10
 Instal Linux on Windows 10 (WSL) according to [instructions], which bottling down to opening PowerShell or Windows Command Prompt in *administrator mode* and pasting the following: